 What's at stake as Nigerians elect the president of Africa's largest democracy

-LAGOS, Nigeria — Millions of Nigerians head to the polls on Saturday, in one of the biggest and most important elections anywhere in the world.
+LAGOS, Nigeria — Millions of Nigerians head to the polls on Saturday, in one of the most consequential elections there in decades.

 It is also one of the most unpredictable polls in recent memory, coming at a pivotal moment for Nigeria.